liblava/liblava/DOCS.md

 ## Install

-You can use **liblava** as *git submodule* in your project.
-An example for this can be find in the [starter template](https://git.io/liblava-template).
+You can use **liblava** as a *git submodule* in your project.
+For example like [starter template](https://git.io/liblava-template).

-Alternatively, it is also possible to compile and install it as specific version for multiple projects:
+Alternatively, you can compile and install a specific version for multiple projects:

 ```bash
 mkdir build